yxa/chai-strings/README.md

 ### `<script>` tag

-If you include Chai Strings directly with a `<script>` tag, after the one for Chai itself, then it will automatically plug in to Chai and be ready for use:
+If you include Chai Strings directly with a `<script>` tag, after the one for Chai itself, then it will automatically plug in to Chai.

 ```html
 <script src="chai.js"></script>